m4pol/hunting-rules-repository/README.md

-The collection of detection rules to perfrom threat hunting and malware detection.
-Most of the sample that's use to do analysis and wrote the detection rules is from Abuse.ch, or the public source of it.
+This repository contains a collection of detection rules for threat hunting and malware detection.
+Most of the samples used for analysis and to develop the detection rules are sourced from Abuse.ch or other public resources.
+The goal of this repository is to create detection rules that are highly accurate, performant, and optimized for minimal rule size.

 - YARA